imranhsayed/nextjs-headless-wordpress/README.md

 git clone https://github.com/imranhsayed/nextjs-headless-wordpress.git
 cd nextjs-headless-wordpress
 ```

+- Install Docker from [docs.docker.com/get-docker](https://docs.docker.com/get-docker/) ( this step may not be required if you are using your own WordPress setup.)

 It's very simple to setup the project with just one command and this `./nxtwp configure`

 **One command project setup**